ibm-cloud-docs/containers/cs_cli_install.md

 To install and launch the Kubernetes web terminal:

 1. In your [cluster dashboard](https://cloud.ibm.com/kubernetes/clusters){: external}, click the name of the cluster where you want to install the web terminal.
-2. From the upper right of the cluster detail page, click the **Web terminal** button.
+2. In the **Actions...** drop-down list, select **Web terminal**.
 3. Click **Install**.
 It might take a few minutes for the terminal add-on to install.
-4. Click the **Web terminal** button again.
+4. In the **Actions...** drop-down list, select **Web terminal** again.
 The terminal opens in your browser.
 5. VPC clusters: Configure access to external endpoints, such as the {{site.data.keyword.containerlong_notm}} API, from the web terminal.
 Choose between the following options:
     * Enable a [public gateway](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-about-networking-for-vpc#use-a-public-gateway) on each VPC subnet that your worker nodes are attached to.
 This ensures that the `kube-terminal` pod in your cluster is always deployed to a worker node on a subnet that has external access.
     * Edit the `KUBECONFIG` file to use the private service endpoint for your cluster.
       1. In the web terminal, edit the `KUBECONFIG` file.